Arbitrary Control of Non-Hermitian Skin Modes via Disorder and An Electric Field: Nonreciprocal model

-\textit{Field-induced suppression of NHSE in pristine lattice}.---Before addressing the combined effects of the electric field, disorder, and the NHSE on localization, we first examine the clean case ($\xi=0$) to reveal the dynamical localization behavior induced by the interplay between the external electric field and the NHSE in two-dimensional non-Hermitian systems.
+Prior to addressing the combined impact of the electric field and disorder on skin-mode localization, we investigate the clean case ($\xi = 0$) to clarify how the electric field alone modifies the NHSE.

 Starting from an initially-localized Gaussian wave packet $\ket{\Psi(0)} = \sum_{\mathbf{r}} \psi_{\mathbf{r}}(0) \ket{\mathbf{r}}$, with $\psi_{\mathbf{r}}(0) = e^{-(x^2+y^2)/\sigma^2}$ and width $\sigma=2$ centered at $\mathbf{r}=(0,0)$, the normalized time-evolved state $\ket{\Psi(t)}$ is given by